-The candela is the SI base unit of luminous intensity.
-That is, power emitted by a light source in a particular direction.
+The candela is the SI base unit of luminous intensity; the power emitted by a light source in a particular direction.
 An ordinary wax candle generates one candela.

-Correlated Colour Temperature, CCT rating is an indication of how "warm" or "cool" the light source appears.
-Warm white LEDs are typically 2800 - 3500K, while cool white is 6000 - 7000K.
+Correlated Colour Temperature or CCT rating is an indication of how "warm" or "cool" the light source appears, measured in Kelvins.
+Warm White LEDs are typically 2800-3500K, while Cool White is 6000-7000K.
 A blue tint appears above 7000K.
 The colour temperature for an LED is usually specified as a range.

 The LED Die within the package is sometimes referred to as a Chip.
 The power of an individual LED is commonly increased by way of adding multiple chips within a single package.
 For example, many 5050 SMD LEDs have 3 chips within the one package, and LED flood lights can have more than 100 chips.

-CRI is the quality of light and is represented by a number from 1 (worse) to 100 (best).
+CRI is the quality of light and is represented by a number from 1 (worst) to 100 (best).
 A CRI of 100 means the light has the same quality as sunlight, it is pleasant and all colours look natural.
-If the CRI is below 50 the light has an unpleasant feel and colours look unnatural (for example skin appears less pink.
+If the CRI is below 50, the light has an unpleasant feel and colours look unnatural (for example, skin appears less pink).

 DC stands for Direct Current, and is a term used to describe the nature of the voltage/current flowing in a circuit.
 DC is supplied from a Power Supply as it puts out a constant voltage, and is common in low voltage applications.
-Many LED products require a DC voltage (12V or 24V) such as LED Strip Lighting, LED Modules etc.
+Many LED products require a DC voltage (such as 12V, 24V or 48V) including LED strip lighting, LED modules etc.